AyoubCoding21/NoiseBench/README.md

 The animation and factors for the noise algo is used by texture coordinates and an uniform variable that takes the time from the main.c's ```glutSetOption(GLUT_ELAPSED_TIME);``` function.

 For the v0.2, a sphere is drawed using Quads, which are more computationally intensive than Triangles.

+Then a fire noise (kinda like the Sun surface) is generated using 4 different noise types : cellular, simplex (normal and gradient), and classic Perlin noise then processed and added to fire color and then pushed to ```gl_FragColor```.

 # Installation

 *For version 0.1*: